 Are there studies on the use of cannabis in MS?

-Over time, various studies have been launched to prove the efficacy of cannabis in MS. For example, in 2018 there was a study conducted by the Institute for Quality and Efficiency in Health Care.
-The study found that the use of cannabis can support therapy in MS.
+Over time, various studies have been launched to investigate the role of cannabis in MS. For example, in 2018 there was a study conducted by the Institute for Quality and Efficiency in Health Care.
+The study found that the use of cannabis may support therapy in MS.

 But international studies were also conducted.
-Here, there were investigations of the influence of cannabis on depression or on muscle pain.
-The results clearly show that the active ingredient can contribute to alleviating the symptoms.
+Here, there were investigations of the relationship between cannabis and depression or muscle pain.
+The results indicate that the active ingredient may contribute to symptom management.

 Can cannabis be smoked with MS?

-Yes, in principle, the special effect of cannabis in MS can also be achieved if you smoke the product.
-Here, studies have shown that a large proportion of patients who smoked cannabis felt significantly less pain afterwards.
+Yes, in principle, the effects of cannabis in MS have also been studied when patients smoke the product.
+Here, studies have shown that a large proportion of patients who smoked cannabis reported significantly less pain afterwards.

 However, it should be remembered that this is illegal in Germany and is subject to criminal prosecution.
 For this reason, it is not advisable to obtain cannabis and then smoke it.
 Consult your doctor about your wish for cannabis therapy.